b23r0/Heroinn/README.md

 * Report a BUG
 * Submit an ISSUE about suggestion
 * Submit a improved PR
-* Supplement the documentation on using Heroinn
+* Supplement the documentation about using `Heroinn`

 Everyone for me, I for everyone.